 Built as a universal measuring tool, the Microscope module enables students and teachers to measure sizes, distances, angles and areas.
-Web cameras can take macro photos too, thus allowing the examination of cells and microscopic formations measure buildings, bridges or astronomical sized objects.
+Web cameras can take macro photos too, allowing the examination of microorganisms.
+It can also measure buildings, bridges or astronomical sized objects.
 A great tool to teach proportions, sizes and measurement methodology.

 Universal logger can log any measurement instrument’s data that has a digital, radial-dial, or fluid-based display by 'connecting' it to your computer through its built-in camera.
 Universal logger can track up to three measurement devices at the same time enabling students to carry out comparative experiments.
 Schools can save a significant amount of money on lab equipment by utilising existing liquid-in-glass, digital or radial thermometers, manometers, voltmeters etc. to digitally plot and record measurement data instead of buying and maintaining expensive measurements devices that connect to a computer.